 19. Book a luxury sunset cruise tour

 Sunsets are absolutely magical in this city, especially from the beautiful beaches or the bay.
-Obviously taking a sunset boat tour you will get the best views of the sunset, the city, and the Sierra Madre mountains.
+By taking a sunset boat tour, you will get the best views of the sunset, the city, and the Sierra Madre mountains.
 Oh, and there are plenty of delicious drinks and snacks on board, which doesn’t hurt, either.

 I know this promenade keeps coming up over and over again, but there’s a very good reason for that.
-The Malecón is alive no matter which time of the day you go here.
+The Malecón is one of the best things to do inPuerto Vallarta because it is alive no matter which time of the day you go here.

 While in the late afternoon you will enjoy spectacular sunsets, at night, the atmosphere on the Malecon is very different and yet entertaining.